What Repeat Demand Metrics Actually Reveal

 👉 (Internal link: “how to identify repeat demand in contact centres”)

-The Metrics That Actually Reveal Repeat Demand
+The Call Center Productivity Metrics That Actually Reveal Repeat Demand

 If you want to see repeat demand clearly, you need to introduce a small number of targeted metrics.